vjain143/vjain143.github.io/salesforce.md

 1. “Can you tell me about yourself?”

 Answer:
-I am a hands-on engineering leader with over 18 years of experience designing and scaling enterprise-grade platforms, with a specialization in cloud-native architectures, data mesh, and secure automation.
-Most recently, at J.P.
-Morgan, I led the design and rollout of the firm’s first Kubernetes-based Cyber Data Mesh, delivering “SQL-on-anything” analytics across dozens of cyber domains and reducing operational cost by 30%.
-I thrive at the intersection of technical strategy and team mentorship, and I’m passionate about building intelligent, scalable platforms that empower business users and developers alike.
-Salesforce’s mission to build trusted and innovative cloud platforms aligns strongly with my experience and aspirations.
+I’m a hands-on engineering leader with over 18 years of experience designing and scaling enterprise software platforms.
+My key strengths are in cybersecurity, data mesh architecture, and secure automation.
+At J.P.
+Morgan, I recently led the development of the firm’s first Data Mesh, which allows teams to query any data source using “select * from anything” and successfully reduced platform costs by 30%.
+I enjoy solving complex technical problems while mentoring and leading cross-functional teams.
+I’m passionate about building smart, scalable platforms that empower both developers and business users.
+I’m especially excited about Salesforce because its focus on trust, innovation, and powerful cloud platforms strongly aligns with my experience and future goals.

 ⸻

 2. “Why are you interested in this position at Salesforce?”

 Answer:
-Salesforce is at the forefront of empowering organizations with scalable, secure, and intelligent cloud applications — which resonates deeply with my experience and values.
-I’ve long admired Salesforce’s customer-first innovation and platform-driven culture, especially around API-first development, trust, and responsible AI.
-I see this role as an ideal opportunity to bring my expertise in distributed systems, metadata-driven automation, and cross-cloud architecture into a high-impact, globally scaled environment.
-I’m particularly excited by Salesforce initiatives like Hyperforce, Genie, and the integration of AI-driven insights into enterprise workflows — and I believe I can contribute meaningfully to that evolution.
+Salesforce is a leader in helping companies build scalable, secure, and intelligent cloud applications, which strongly matches my skills and interests.
+I’ve always admired Salesforce for its focus on customers, strong platform culture, and dedication to trust and responsible AI.
+This role feels like a great fit because I can bring my experience in distributed systems, automated platforms, and cross-cloud architecture to a global, high-impact team.
+I’m especially excited about projects like Agentforce and Salesforce’s work in bringing AI-driven insights into business workflows.
+I’d love to contribute to that future and be part of Salesforce’s next chapter of innovation.

 ⸻

 3. “What is your current notice period?”

 Answer:
-I am currently on a 30-day notice period at J.P.
+I am currently on a 60-day notice period at J.P.
 Morgan.
-However, I’m committed to ensuring a smooth transition and could explore flexibility if needed to align with Salesforce’s timelines.
+I’m happy to make sure there is a smooth handover of my work, and I can be flexible with the timeline if needed to match Salesforce’s requirements.

 ⸻

 4. “What are your salary expectations?”

 Answer:
-Given the senior leadership and technical scope of the role, market data for similar positions at Salesforce, and my experience across enterprise modernization and platform engineering, I would expect a total compensation in the range of €X to €Y. That said, I’m open to the company structure and benefits discussion and am more focused on long-term impact and growth opportunities within Salesforce.

-(If you’d like, I can suggest a specific range based on L11/L12 bands or Director/Sr. Director comp benchmarks.)
+My current total compensation at J.P.
+Morgan is around €X, which includes a base salary of €145, a bonus of around €30-40, and benefits.
+However, I’m looking for a role with greater impact and growth potential, which is why I’m exploring opportunities at Salesforce.

 ⸻